Publishing Schemas to GraphOS

 rover subgraph publish --schema ./products.graphql --name products docs-example-graph@current --routing-url https://products.example.com

-To publish a to Apollo:
+To publish a subgraph schema to GraphOS:

 2. If you're publishing a subgraph for the first time, also obtain the routing URL of that subgraph.
-This is the URL that your will use to communicate with the subgraph.
+This is the URL that your router will use to communicate with the subgraph.

 • If GraphOS already knows your subgraph's routing URL, you don't need to provide this value unless you're changing it.